-Individuals have been particularly successful at regional or national level in badminton, gymnastics and swimming and numerous team successes include becoming county champions in tennis, netball, lacrosse and rounders and progression to national finals for athletics, lacrosse, curling, badminton, gymnastics and swimming teams.”
+Individuals have been particularly successful at regional or national level in badminton, gymnastics and swimming and numerous team successes include becoming county champions in tennis, netball, lacrosse and rounders and progression to national finals for athletics, lacrosse, curling, badminton, gymnastics and swimming teams.

-Walthamstow Hall’s success in the sporting arena is the result of motivated and talented students being encouraged and coached by expert teachers able to draw on fantastic sports facilities which are open to and used by all.
+Walthamstow Hall’s success in the sporting arena is the result of motivated and talented pupils being encouraged and coached by expert teachers able to draw on fantastic sports facilities which are open to and used by all.
 We are also incredibly fortunate to have the support of an enthusiastic parent body.

-All Walthamstow Hall students enjoy use of fantastic Sports facilities.
-At the centre of our sporting world is the Sports Centre, opened by six students (all national champions) in 2015.
+All Walthamstow Hall pupils enjoy use of fantastic Sports facilities.
+At the centre of our sporting world is the Sports Centre, opened by six pupils (all national champions) in 2015.
 The Sports Centre includes a Sports Hall with four Badminton Courts, a Gym, Dance Studio and sports classroom.
 The Centre sits alongside the School’s 25m, 6 lane Swimming Pool, which opened in 2008 and which is in nearly full time use by both the School and swimming clubs within the local community.
 The School’s Mulberry Hall is a dedicated space for Gymnastics, with the sprung floor used at the 2012 London Olympics firmly installed.
 A squash court is the final sports building on campus.
 Outside, there are four netball and tennis courts and a lacrosse pitch.
 Our cross country runners benefit from Knole Park being on our doorstep and our lacrosse players also make use of the Holly Bush astro pitches adjacent to the School.

 Sport on the Curriculum

-Our aim is for girls to discover physical activities they will enjoy throughout their time at school and beyond.
+Our aim is for pupils to discover physical activities they will enjoy throughout their time at school and beyond.
 Many discover a talent that enables them to excel and we encourage all to achieve their personal best and develop a love of physical activity which will establish healthy habits for life.

 Sport on the Curriculum